gtank/niwl/README.md

 **niwl** (_/nɪu̯l/_) - fog, mist or haze (Welsh).

-Privacy preserving applications often require a mechanism for providing notifications to parties that an event has happened e.g. a new group message, a payment etc.
+**niwl** is an **experimental** bandwidth efficient anonymous communication system based on [fuzzytags](https://crates.io/crates/fuzzytags) in combination with untrusted mixing nodes and an additional untrusted routing server.

-**niwl** provides a set of libraries, clients and servers to provide this in a metadata resistant, bandwidth efficient way based on [fuzzytags](https://crates.io/crates/fuzzytags).
+This workspace provides a prototype set of libraries, clients and servers.

 ## Security (hic sunt dracones)